- Approx Cost:

 - Technology Requirements:

-- A laptop is of benefit for this course
+- A laptop is essential for this course

 - Entry Recommendations:

 Students are expected to have achieved one internal Achievement Standard and one external Achievement Standard in a Level 2 Social Science or English course or discuss their suitability with the HOLA.

 - Course Outline: